1005 N. Marion St.

 • Criminal/Civil Division 4 – Honorable Mark D. Singer

 The judge presiding at the first appearance hearing will determine the appropriate amount of bail bond for any DUI Causing Death/Serious Bodily Injury.
-For a misdemeanor DUI, the bail is usually set in conformity with a schedule.
+For a misdemeanor DUI, the bail is usually set according to a schedule.

-In many DUI cases, your Manatee County DUI attorney will file and litigate all viable motions, including motions to suppress, motions to exclude, and motions to dismiss the DUI charge.
+In many DUI cases, your Manatee County DUI attorney will file and litigate all viable motions, including:

 Additional Information

 DUI School in Manatee County, FL – Visit the website of the Manatee-Sarasota State College of Florida to learn more about the Traffic Safety Institute at State College of Florida, Manatee-Sarasota DUI program.
-Find out how to make an appointment to register for DUI School in Manatee County, FL, at the office in Bradenton, Sarasota, or Venice.
-To register for the DUI SCHOOL you must have the following information: a photo ID, proof of residency in Manatee or Sarasota County, the Uniform DUI Citation, Notice off Administrative Suspension, Police Arrest Report, Breath / Blood or Urine Test Results or Refusal, and Final Court Disposition or Order (if available).
-The registration fee for Level I is $300.00 and for Level II is $445.00.
+Find out how to make an appointment to register for DUI School in Manatee County, FL, at the Bradenton, Sarasota, or Venice office.
+To register for the DUI SCHOOL, you must have the following information: a photo ID, proof of residency in Manatee or Sarasota County, the Uniform DUI Citation, Notice of Administrative Suspension, Police Arrest Report, Breath / Blood or Urine Test Results or Refusal, and Final Court Disposition or Order (if available).
+The registration fee for Level I is $300.00 and Level II is $445.00.

-DUI Intoxiylzer 8000 used in Manatee County – Visit the website of the Manatee County Sheriff’s Office to find information on the Intoxilyzer 8000, the only breathalyzer used in Florida.
+DUI Intoxiylzer 8000 used in Manatee County – Visit the Manatee County Sheriff’s Office website to find information on the Intoxilyzer 8000, the only breathalyzer used in Florida.
 A printer provides a report showing the result of each test.
-The website provides links to the Certificates of Calibration, the agency inspection report, other FDLE records for each serial number used in Manatee County including 80-000907, 80-000912, 80-000913, and 80-001150.
+The website links the Certificates of Calibration, the agency inspection report, and FDLE records for each serial number used in Manatee County, including 80-000907, 80-000912, 80-000913, and 80-001150.

-Traffic Unit of Manatee County Sheriff’s Office – The MCSO Traffic Unit is responsible for enforcing traffic laws on the roadways throughout Manatee County, including the enforcement of DUI statutes as a part of their patrolling function.
+Traffic Unit of Manatee County Sheriff’s Office – The MCSO Traffic Unit is responsible for enforcing traffic laws on the roadways throughout Manatee County, including enforcing DUI statutes as a part of their patrolling function.
 The Sheriff’s Office Traffic Unit in Manatee County monitors a hotline to take complaints and respond to them.
-The number of 24-hour Traffic Complaint Hotline is 941-723-5197.
+The number of the 24-hour Traffic Complaint Hotline is 941-723-5197.

 Finding a Drunk Driving Defense Lawyer in Bradenton, FL